Updated: Jan 22

-BLE placement using sensors makes use of BLE-enabled sensors that are fixedly placed across an indoor space.
+BLE placement using sensors uses BLE-enabled sensors that are fixedly placed across an indoor space.
 Based on the received signal strength of the transmitting device, these sensors passively detect and locate broadcasts from BLE smartphones, asset tracking tags, beacons, personnel badges, wearables, and other Bluetooth devices.

 This location information is subsequently transmitted to the central indoor positioning system (IPS) or real-time location system (RTLS).
 The location engine examines the data and uses multilateration techniques to determine the transmitting device's position.